sapan322/Cybersecurity-Portfolio/Project Proxmox-Virtual-Network /README.md

 ## **Description**
 This project is designed to learn how to use the **"Type 1" Hypervisor Proxmox VE** by building a **corporate-like virtual network**.
 The project includes creating **DMZ, LAN, and ADMIN** zones using **pfSense** as a firewall and router.
+The goal is to simulate a realistic IT infrastructure, enabling secure communication and network segmentation.

 ![#0 1](https://github.com/user-attachments/assets/aa3bc070-f3a0-4e48-83a3-17f38b9c4880)